 Since Baler is a popular destination among weekend warriors, hostels and inns are scattered across the area.
 Some places of accommodation even provide hammock rooms — a perfect option for budget travellers and backpackers.
 Our tip?
 Browse through Airbnb for affordable homestay options.

 Luxury hotels are also available for travellers seeking comfort and privacy.
 Many of these are suitable for families or leisure trips.
-Most resorts, like the popular Costa Pacifica and the newly established Hotel Serendrina, sit right by the Sabang beach.
-These places are most ideal if you’re planning to explore Baler on foot.
+Most resorts, like the popular Costa Pacifica and Playa Azul, sit right by the Sabang beach.
+These places are ideal if you’re planning to explore Baler on foot.

-Costa Pacifica is your best choice if you’re looking for a place to stay where you can be near to the town proper and have quick access to Sabang Beach in Baler.
-It’s the largest hotel in the province, and it offers complete amenities of two swimming pools by the beach, a buffet restaurant, and even van transfers from and to Dicasalarin cove.
+Costa Pacifica is your best choice if you’re looking for a place to stay where you can be near the town proper and have quick access to Sabang Beach in Baler.
+It’s one of the largest hotels in the province, and it offers complete amenities of two swimming pools by the beach, a buffet restaurant, and even van transfers from and to Dicasalarin Cove.

-Close to Costa Pacifica is another premier hotel in Baler, Nalu Surf Camp.
-Book here, and you’ll find yourself relaxing in private villas in front of the beach.
+Another premier hotel in Baler, Nalu Surf Camp offers beachfront private villas.
 They also have in-house surfing instructors that can help you learn the basics of surfing, right in front of the hotel!

 If you’re looking for a more serene stay away from crowds, book a hotel away from the town centre.
 You can find some resorts in the quiet corners of Baler, specifically tucked in Reserva or Zabali.
 Take note that you might find a more difficult time accessing the public market or most restaurants if you book a place away from Barangay Sabang.
 Still, you can easily walk to less crowded parts of the beach practically anywhere you stay.

-If you want to steer clear of the crowd, L’Sirene Boutique Resort is your best bet.
+If you want to steer clear of the crowd, L’Sirene Boutique Resort (owned by actress Sam Pinto) is your best bet.
 Located in the coastal area of Brgy.
-Reserva, this hotel owned by a popular Filipina celebrity will surely give you one of the most tranquil weekend getaways of your life.
+Reserva, this hotel will surely give you one of the most tranquil weekend getaways of your life.
 You’d also basically have your own private beach in front since there are no nearby hotels on the side.

 There are so many things to do in Baler that you’ll surely empty your stomach at some point.
 Two things you must learn when going to Baler: where to go, and where to eat.
 Fortunately, this surf town is crawling with food hubs and local restaurants worthy of a gastronomic adventure.